Jean Baptiste Alexandre Strolz: War of the Second Coalition

-After the victory at the Battle of Hohenlinden, where the French army under Jean Victor Marie Moreau won a decisive victory over the Austrians and Bavarians led by Archduke John of Austria, Strolz received a citation at army level for having crossed enemy lines three times during the battle to deliver dispatches to General Antoine Richepanse, actions that Moreau rated as decisive for winning the battle.
-Hohenlinden is 33 km east of Munich in modern Germany.

-Archduke John ordered his demoralized army to a retreat.
-Moreau pursued cautiously until 8 December.
-Then, in 15 days, his forces advanced 300 km and captured 20,000 Austrians.
+After the victory at the Battle of Hohenlinden, where the French army under Jean Victor Marie Moreau won a decisive victory over the Austrians and Bavarians led by Archduke John of Austria, Strolz received a citation for having crossed enemy lines three times during the battle to deliver dispatches to General Antoine Richepanse, actions that Moreau rated as decisive for winning the battle.
+Archduke John ordered his demoralized army to a retreat, where Moreau pursued cautiously until 8 December where, after 15 days, his forces advanced 300 km and captured 20,000 Austrians.
 General de Division Claude Lecourbe's right wing brushed aside General Graf Johann Sigismund Riesch’s defences at Rosenheim on 9 December and broke through to Salzburg, where on 14 December, the archduke held off Lecourbe in a successful rearguard action.
 This success was only temporary, in a series of swift French actions at Neumarkt am Wallersee, Frankenmarkt, Schwanenstadt, Vöcklabruck, Lambach and Kremsmünster during the following week, the retreating Austrian army lost cohesion.
 Richepanse greatly distinguished himself in the pursuit.
 On 17 December, when Archduke Charles relieved his brother John, the Austrian army was practically a rabble.
-With French forces 80 km from Vienna, Charles requested an armistice, which Moreau, who had sent Strolz on numerous occasions to Charles' headquarters as an envoy to deliver dispatches and negotiate local ceasefires, granted on 25 December.
+With French forces 80 km from Vienna, Charles requested an armistice, which Moreau, who had sent Strolz on numerous occasions to Charles' headquarters as an envoy, granted on 25 December.

 After being forced into a disastrous retreat, the allies were compelled to request an armistice that effectively ended the War of the Second Coalition.
 In February 1801, the Austrians signed the Treaty of Lunéville, accepting French control up to the Rhine and French puppet republics in Italy and the Netherlands.
 The subsequent Treaty of Amiens between France and Britain began the longest break in the wars of the Napoleonic period.
 When peace was declared, Strolz asked for, and received on 24 August 1801, a transfer as major (chef d’escadron) to the 16th Régiment de Chasseurs à Cheval, the regiment he was nominally a part of since 1798.
-On 29 October 1803 (6 Brumaire XII), Strolz was advanced to the newly created rank of "major de cavallerie" (the equivalent of a lieutenant colonelship) with the 19th Régiment de Chasseurs à Cheval and he was made a Chevalier de la Légion d' Honneur on 25 March 1804 (5 Germinal an XI) with the register number 13446.
+On 29 October 1803 (6 Brumaire XII), Strolz was advanced to the newly created rank of "major de cavallerie" (the equivalent of a lieutenant colonel) with the 19th Régiment de Chasseurs à Cheval, and he was made a Chevalier de la Légion d' Honneur on 25 March 1804 (5 Germinal an XI), with the register number 13446.